tlikonen/cl-enchant/README.md

 Interface (API)
 ---------------

-CL Enchant uses similar names as the original Enchant C library.
+CL Enchant uses similar names to the original Enchant C library.
 Common Lisp's naming conventions are respected, though.
 For example, the original C language function `enchant_dict_check()` has been named `enchant:dict-check`.
 The C function `enchant_broker_dict_exists()` has